 Putting the wrong things down your sink, drain and toilet can block and erode your pipes and cause sewage overflows.
 This can be extremely damaging to your property, inconvenient and expensive for you to repair.

-These ‘nasties’ also flow into our public sewerage network and treatment plans, where they also cause blockages, overflows and harm to the environment, as well as being extremely expensive to treat and dispose of.
+These ‘nasties’ also flow into our public sewerage network and treatment plants, where they also cause blockages, overflows and harm to the environment, as well as being extremely expensive to treat and dispose of.

 DON’T put these nasties down your sink, drain or toilet: